 “The recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.”

-Human trafficking is illegal, immoral and exploitive.
-Forced labor, unethical adoptions, child soldiers, forced marriage, organ trafficking and child pornography are all different forms of human slavery.
+Human trafficking is illegal, immoral, and exploitative.
+Forced labor, unethical adoptions, child soldiers, forced marriage, organ trafficking, and child pornography are all different forms of human slavery.
 Furthermore, under U.S. and international law, commercially sexually exploited children found in the sex trade are considered victims of trafficking, even if no force or coercion is present.